 - Get organized - Keep up with your notes, tests, quizzes.
 Use an agenda or calendar to plan for tests,projects, etc.

 - Do your homework! - High school teachers expect for you to spend more time on homework.

-- Don’t wait to get help - Take advantage of the 360 Literacy Program or other tutoring opportunities.
+- Don’t wait to get help - Take advantage of tutoring opportunities.
 Talk to your teacher about possible times.

 - Get good grades - Your ninth grade GPA is the foundation for your high school GPA.
 You want to make the highest grades in the most rigorous classes.

 - Join a club - Being involved in your high school is very important.
 It will help you make new friends and will help you make connections to others with similar interests.
 A list of clubs and organizations avaliable at Irmo High School is avaliable here .

 - Make new friends - Friendships change in high school.
 Reach out to new students or introduce yourself again to someone you already know but now realized that you have more in common than you thought.